MontagnaLab/trichoderma/README.md

 Each subsection is then subdivided in:

 - Section name - SOFTWARE: all relevant software used in the section
-- Section name - INPUTS AND INTERMEDIATE FILES: raw inputs and intermediate files to carry out specific sections of analyses
+- Section name - INPUTS AND INTERMEDIATE FILES: raw inputs and intermediate files
 - Section name - OUTPUTS: the final outputs as identified in the manuscript (Figures and Tables)
 - Section name - CODE: multiple code (or commands) blocks